raspberrypilearning/dojo-mentoring/en/step_3.md

 --- task ---

 Think about the styles above.
 Note down which styles you think you are likely to use as a mentor.
+What style would you be most comfortable with?
-What style would you find more challenging?
+Which would you find more challenging?
 --- /task ---

 --- task ---

 Noting the mentoring styles suggested above, write down some of the characteristics you think would be useful as a mentor.
 Beside each note if you have this attribute yourself.

 --- collapse ---

 ---
-title: Example mentor characteristics
+title: Example mentor characteristics:
 ---
 + Patient
 + Enthusiastic
 + Passionate about learning
 + Treat people with respect as individuals
 + Can work in teams
++ Adaptable
 + Technically proficient
 + Organised
 + Like helping others
++ Experienced with technology
++ Experienced with young people

 --- /collapse ---
 --- /task ---